kds-rune/ansible-role-plex/README.md

-Role Name
+ruro.plex
 =========

-  noruro.plex: A simple role to install plex media server from plex repository.
+  plex: A simple role to install plex media server from plex repository.

   After installation, you can access the server from the following URL to configure: